nagaoka919/nagaoka919/README.md

 - I'm studying about crustal deformation and remote sensing in space geodesy lab.
 - My current research interest is interseismic crustal deformation and strain rate.
 ### Tools
-I uses these space geodetic data/tools:
+I mainly uses these space geodetic data/tools:
 - InSAR (Interferometric Synthetic Aparture Rader)
 - GNSS (Global Navigation Satellite System)

 <!--
 **nagaoka919/nagaoka919** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.